Virt-Lightning can quickly deploy a bunch of new VM. It also prepares the Ansible inventory file!

 network

-: the name of the network.
+: the name of the libvirt network.
 Default is the key network_name

 from the configuration (virt-lightning